 Scorsese’s masterpiece, “a film now scorched into our cinematic unconscious”, follows the Vietnam vet as he navigates the alienation and spiritual dislocation of 1970s America via his unraveling psyche.
 Bickle, who considers himself “one of God’s lonely men”, prepares to exorcise his rage by assassinating Senator Palantine (Leonard Harris).
-After assembling a small arsenal, Bickle fortifies his toxic machismo with a perverse pep-talk in the mirror, which you can watch below.
+After assembling a small arsenal, Bickle fortifies his toxic machismo with a perverse pep-talk in the mirror.

 The scene is one of the most memorable in cinema and the “You talkin’ to me?’ line has been parodied, quoted and honoured endlessly, scoring fourth place on IGN’s Top Movie Moments and routinely listed in the top movie quotes of all time.

 Despite the line turning up everywhere, one place it never appeared was in Paul Schrader’s original script.
 Speaking at the 40th anniversary of the film for the Tribeca Film Festival, Schrader recounted how the line ended up in the movie.

 “The script said he looks in the mirror and plays like a cowboy, pulls out his gun, talks to himself.
 So Bob called me and said, ‘What does he say?’ and I said, ‘Well, act like you’re a kid and you got that little holster and cap gun and you’re standing there.’
 He took it from there.”